phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Smp Tests  git/smp
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing smp.

+#### All PTS Tests  pts/all
+This is a collection of all test profiles found within the specified OpenBenchmarking.org repository.

+#### Installed Tests  pts/installed
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository that are already installed on the system under test.

+#### Every PTS Test  pts/everything
+This is a collection of every test profile found within the specified OpenBenchmarking.org repository, including unsupported tests.

+#### Linux Operating System Tests  pts/linux
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Linux Operating System.

+#### Solaris Operating System Tests  pts/solaris
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Solaris Operating System.

+#### BSD Operating System Tests  pts/bsd
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the BSD Operating System.

+#### MacOSX Operating System Tests  pts/macosx
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the MacOSX Operating System.

+#### Windows Operating System Tests  pts/windows
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Windows Operating System.

+#### Hurd Operating System Tests  pts/hurd
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Hurd Operating System.

+#### System Subsystem Tests  pts/system
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the System sub-system.

+#### Processor Subsystem Tests  pts/processor
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Processor sub-system.

+#### Graphics Subsystem Tests  pts/graphics
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Graphics sub-system.

+#### Other Subsystem Tests  pts/other
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Other sub-system.

+#### Utility Tests  pts/utility
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Utility software test.

+#### Simulator Tests  pts/simulator
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Simulator software test.

+#### Scientific Tests  pts/scientific
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Scientific software test.

+#### Benchmark Tests  pts/benchmark
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Benchmark software test.

+#### Application Tests  pts/application
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Application software test.

+#### Game Tests  pts/game
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Game software test.

+#### Smp Tests  pts/smp
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing smp.

+#### Cuda Tests  pts/cuda
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing cuda.

+#### Mpi Tests  pts/mpi
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing mpi.

+#### Openmp Tests  pts/openmp
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing openmp.

+#### Cloud Tests  pts/cloud
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing cloud.

+#### Docker Tests  pts/docker
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing docker.

+#### Go Tests  pts/go
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing go.

+#### Vdpau Tests  pts/vdpau
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing vdpau.

+#### Video Tests  pts/video
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing video.

+#### Responsiveness Tests  pts/responsiveness
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing responsiveness.

+#### Openmpi Tests  pts/openmpi
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing openmpi.

 #### All WINDOWS Tests  windows/all
 This is a collection of all test profiles found within the specified OpenBenchmarking.org repository.